Google Plus Average ratng: 3,7/5 6459 votes

 Google Plus Photos

-Content can be shared from your app to Google+ by using the standard ACTION_SEND intent, which can launch the Google+ share dialog.
+intent, which can launch the Google+ share dialog.
 For more information, see Share on Google+ for Android

 Frequently Asked Questions

 Can I place multiple buttons on a single page that all share different URLs?
 Yes.
-Use the href attribute as specified in share tag parameters to indicate the URL to be shared.

-No, there is no significant latency impact from the placement of the <script> tag.
+Use the href

+attribute as specified in share tag parameters to indicate the URL to be shared.
+Is there any latency impact from the position of the <script>

+tag.
 However, by placing the tag at the bottom of the document, just before the body close tag, you may improve the loading speed of the page.

-Does the <script> tag need to be included before another <script> tag calls one of the methods in the JavaScript API section?
+Does the <script>

+tag need to be included before another <script>

-Yes, if you use any of the JavaScript API methods, they need to be placed in the page, after the <script> inclusion.
+tag calls one of the methods in the JavaScript API section?
+Yes, if you use any of the JavaScript API methods, they need to be placed in the page, after the <script>

+attribute is not required.
+See share URL for more information Why is the hover bubble cut off by Adobe Flash content?
 By default Flash content renders in front of all other HTML content.
 This includes hover bubbles and other content rendered by the share button.
 This may result in some share button content appearing to be cut off by Adobe Flash elements in your page.

 The solution depends on your situation.
 If you can edit the HTML source code for the Flash object on your page, you can simply add a property to the object element.
 However, if the Flash element is being added to your page by a script (as is the typical case for ads), you will need a more sophisticated solution.

-First, if you have access to the HTML source code for the Flash object on your page, you must set the wmode parameter to 'transparent'.
-You can do this by adding a parameter to the Flash object element:
+First, if you have access to the HTML source code for the Flash object on your page, you must set the wmode

 For other cases, where the Flash element is added by a script, you may still be able to resolve this issue.
 You can programmatically add the above described parameter using JavaScript.
 FlashHeed is an example of this technique.
 This will work as long as the Flash is not embedded inside an iframe.
 If the Flash element is inside an iframe, you must reposition either the Flash content or the share button to prevent an overlap.